 Introduction; Your Agreement to these Terms of Service.

 PLEASE READ CAREFULLY THE FOLLOWING TERMS OF SERVICE.
-BY REGISTERING FOR, ACCESSING, BROWSING, OR USING THE HITRECORD.ORG SITE, YOU ACKNOWLEDGE THAT YOU ARE RECEIVING A BENEFIT FROM HITRECORD.ORG AND THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THE FOLLOWING TERMS AND CONDITIONS (WITHOUT MODIFICATION), INCLUDING ANY ADDITIONAL GUIDELINES AND FUTURE MODIFICATIONS MADE BY HITERECORD.ORG (COLLECTIVELY, THE “ TERMS ”).
+BY REGISTERING FOR, ACCESSING, BROWSING, OR USING THE SITE, YOU ACKNOWLEDGE THAT YOU ARE RECEIVING A BENEFIT FROM HITRECORD.ORG AND THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THE FOLLOWING TERMS AND CONDITIONS, INCLUDING ANY ADDITIONAL GUIDELINES ADOPTED BYHITERECORD.ORG AND INCORPORATED HEREIN BY REFERENCE (COLLECTIVELY, THE “ TERMS ”).

 Notification of Infringement

-The administrator of an affected site or the provider of affected content may make a counter notification under sections 512(g)(2) and (3) of the DMCA.
-If you elect to send us a counter notice, to be effective it must be a written communication that includes the following (please consult your legal counsel or See 17 U.S.C.
-Section 512(g)(3) to confirm these requirements):
+A User that provided a RECord to the Site that has been the subject of a Notification of Claimed Infringement may submit a counter notification upon hitRECord.org under Section 512(g)(3) of the United States Copyright Act, 17 U.S.C. § 512(g)(3).
+If You elect to send us a counter notice, to be effective it must be a written communication that includes the following (please consult your legal counsel or see 17 U.S.C. § 512(g)(3) to confirm these requirements):